google-deepmind/deepmind-research/perceiver/README.md

 After install dependencies, you can open the notebooks in the `colabs` directory using Jupyter or Colab.

+### Colabs
+We provide the following colabs:

+* colabs/optical_flow.ipynb: Colab for running a pre-trained optical flow Perceiver model and visualizing the output flow (Section 4.2 in [2]).
+* colabs/video_autoencoding.ipynb: Colab for running a pre-trained video autoencoding Perceiver model and visualizing video reconstructions (Section 4.3 in [2]).

 ## References

 [1] Andrew Jaegle, Felix Gimeno, Andrew Brock, Andrew Zisserman, Oriol Vinyals,